-Not all Geisinger Gold network DME Suppliers are contracted for rent to own conversion.
-For more information about rent to own DME and which network DME suppliers offer a rent to own option, please call Member Services (phone numbers are printed on the last page of this document).
+For more information about rent to own DME and which network DME suppliers offer a rent to own option, please call Member Services (phone numbers are printed on the back cover of this booklet).

 If you choose a DME supplier who does the rent to own option, after the rental period is over and you become the owner, you may be responsible for part of the cost to have the equipment serviced.